Here’s the hard truth for cord-cutters right now: The ideal over-the-air DVR doesn’t exist.

 Live TV time-shifting and catch-up: Want to pause for snack breaks?
 How about watching partway through a program so you can skip the commercials?
 Most DVR solutions support this type of time-shifting, but HDHomeRun and Plex currently don’t.

-Out-of-home streaming: Only Tablo natively supports live and recorded TV on the go, while Plex at least provides access to recordings.
-TiVo requires the aforementioned $150 TiVo Mini box for each additional TV, and a $130 TiVo Stream for mobile device access.
+Out-of-home streaming: Tablo and Plex both allow you to watch live and recorded TV from outside the house.
+TiVo requires a $130 TiVo Stream for mobile device access.

 Whole-home support: Unless you only plan to watch on a single television, you’ll want a whole-home system, which means buying a networked tuner (Tablo or HDHomeRun) or setting up extenders (such as TiVo’s $150 Mini units).